Online Masses and Liturgies

 Pope Francis - Moment of Prayer and the Urbi et Orbi Blessing - March 27, 2020

-Pope Francis delivers an extraordinary blessing “To the City and to the World” on Friday to pray for an end to the Covid-19 coronavirus pandemic.
+Pope Francis delivered an extraordinary blessing “To the City and to the World” on March 27 to pray for an end to the Covid-19 coronavirus pandemic.
 In his meditation, the Pope reflects on Jesus’ words to His disciples: “Why are you afraid?
 Have you no faith?”

 Live from the Vatican